Barton Mills services

 The entrance to the Barton Mills site is on the main roundabout.
 HGVs must exit onto the A11 southbound.
 Cars may exit back onto the roundabout.
 It is the main site advertised when travelling southbound.

-Catering: Burger King, Greggs Amenities: Travelodge Charging Points: MFG EV Power 150kW CCS & 50kW CHAdeMO Forecourt: Esso, Londis, Subway, Stone Willy's Kitchen, Costa Express, f'real Milkshakes, Tango Ice Blast
+Catering: Burger King, Greggs Amenities: Travelodge Outdoor Space: Grass space next to hotel; public footpath connections Charging Points: MFG EV Power 150kW CCS & 50kW CHAdeMO Forecourt: Esso, Londis, Stone Willy's Kitchen, Subway, Costa Express, Dunkin' Donuts, f'real Milkshakes, Rollover, Tango Ice Blast

 Both service areas offer short stay customer car parking.